 .
 Similar to Auto Scaling groups, the maintain

-type will preserve the number of instances, and provisioning new healthy instances when it detects that one of the existing instances has become un-healthy.
+type preserves the number of instances by provisioning new healthy instances when it detects that one of the existing instances has become un-healthy.

-To support mix instances with different types and purchasing options, Spot Fleet must use Launch Templates.
-In this exercise, we will re-use the same Launch Template that we created before.
+To support mix instances with different types and purchasing options, Spot Fleet must use launch templates.
+In this exercise, you re-use the same launch template that you created before.

-In this part of the workshop we will use an scenario that is common to see when using Spot Fleet: The use of weights and target capacity.
+In this step, you go through a scenario that uses weights and target capacity.
 This maps well with the concept of “Compute Slots” in batch workloads.
 Some batch workloads can have more than one worker process running within an instance.
 The larger the instance, the more worker processes they can run.
-For example, one worker may consume 1 vCPU: 2GB Ram, which means that on a C5.xlarge (4 vCPUs: 8GB Ram), we could run up to 4 workers.
-The weight that we will use for the C5.xlarge is 4.
+For example, one worker may consume 1 vCPU: 2GB Ram, which means that on a c5.xlarge (4 vCPUs: 8GB Ram), you could run up to 4 workers.
+The weight that you use for the c5.xlarge is 4.

-While in the past weights were only supported on Spot Fleet and EC2 Fleet, now Auto Scaling groups do also support weights and priorities, so now you can consider as well AWS Auto Scaling group for this type of workload.
+While in the past weights were only supported on Spot Fleet and EC2 Fleet, now Auto Scaling groups also support weights and priorities.
+Therefore, we recommend using Auto Scaling groups for this type of workload as well.

 To start with the hands on part, you first need to create a json file that sets a few relevant Spot parameters; One of the parameters is IamFleetRole